AhmetZamanis/KaggleStoreSales/ReportPart1.md

     4  2013-01-02          4          1922

-We will rename some columns from the datasets and merge the supplementary information into the sales dataset.
+We will rename some columns from the datasets and merge the supplementary information into the main sales dataset.
 We’ll aggregate daily transactions across all stores beforehand, as we are only interested in predicting daily national sales.

 ``` python
 # Rename columns